PhDunski/Signal/README.md

 This project is developped on a basic -- but up to date -- debian *testing* (codename **buster**) distribution

-In addition some tests have been done using a window 10 (64 bits) insallation.

 <a id="2.1"></a>
 ### Tested compilers
 On this day, the project has correctly been build and passed unit tests with: